Quick guide to finding journal articles

 Step 3: Decide which database to use.
-If you want to find academic journal articles, we recommend that you start by using Discover which searches across the majority of library databases.
-If you wish to find specialist information such as systematic reviews, government papers, or practice notes, try one of the practitioner databases such as CC Inform, Childlink or Social Care Online.
+We recommend that you start by using Discover which searches across the majority of library databases.
+If you wish to find specialist information such as market or company reports, you may want to use a particular database.

 Step 4: Use the Advanced Search function.
 This allows you to put a keyword or a string of keywords on each line and then combine your terms.
 You should be prepared to run your search a few times to get the best results.
-Use speech marks to search for a phrase, and use the asterix symbol to find words with a variety of endings (therap* will find Therapy or Therapist).
+Use speech marks to search for a phrase, and use the asterix symbol to find words with a variety of endings (Econom* will find Economics or Economy or Economist).

 Step 5: Check your results.
 If you have too many results, narrow by adding more search terms to focus your search, or restrict your results by date, publication type (journal, newspaper).
 You should also look at the subject terms that are used to describe the best results, and re-run your search using those terms.

 Remember - you can save your search if you set up an account with the database, or keep a note of your terms.
 You can also view your search history and combine different searches until you get the best results.